Image illustrating the similarity between chess and ticket defence

 Driving while suspended

-Automatic suspension consequences, high fine exposure, repeat-risk issues, and possible impound or escalation concerns.
+Automatic suspension consequences, high fine risk, repeat-risk issues, and possible impound or escalation concerns.

 No insurance

-High fines, owner/permit-holder issues, reverse-onus concerns, repeat exposure, and proof-of-coverage disputes.
+High fines, owner/permit-holder issues, reverse-onus concerns, repeat-offence risk, and proof-of-coverage disputes.

 Handheld / distracted driving